VaradrajBartakke919/Graph_relational_model_Supply_Chain_Management/README.md

 ###### We have provideed these three csv files in CSV folder.

 ### **6️⃣ Data Import into Neo4j**
-1. Navigate to `/Neo4j` folder for import queries.
+1. Navigate to `/Cypher Queries` folder for import queries.
-2. Open the Neo4j browser and execute the import scripts.
+2. Execute the cypher queries from `Graph_model_creation_cypher_queries.txt` file.
 3. Example command:
    ```cypher
    LOAD CSV WITH HEADERS FROM 'file:///CSVs/trade.csv' AS row
    MERGE (c:Country {name: row.reporter_area});
    MERGE (p:FoodProduct {name: row.item});
    ```
-4. Repeat for all files.

 ### **7️⃣ Executing Queries**
-1. Navigate to `/Cypher Queries` folder for analytical queries.
+1. Navigate to `/Cypher Queries/Neo4j` folder for analytical queries.
-2. Execute graph queries in Neo4j to analyze trade patterns.
+2. Execute graph queries in Neo4j to analyze trade patterns and visualize the graph.

 #### **Example Queries:**